Aptomi/k8s-app-engine/README.md

 ### Installation
 Aptomi is under active development right now, so the best way to install Aptomi is to build it from source.
 It's a very straightforward process and it will ensure you have the latest version from master that likely passes all unit and integration tests.
 Follow [Building From Source](#building-from-source) instructions to build the binaries.

+Very soon you will be able to download Aptomi packaged into a Docker container.

 ### Getting Started